 Disadvantages include restrictions on the location of the antenna (for Poland azimuth 174, elevation 30), and the transmitting part is quite labor-intensive and expensive.

-The satellite converter (LNB – low noise block) contains a local oscillator with a frequency of typically 9 750 MHz, however, it may differ from the nominal even +/- 200 kHz.
+The satellite converter (LNB – low noise block) contains a local generator with a frequency of 9 750 MHz, but it can differ from the nominal even by several hundred kilohertz!
 Its frequency stability is important for reception.
-The older generation LNB has an oscillator based on DRO (Dielectric Resonant Oscillator) – these are less stable and some do not allow SSB reception due to frequency fluctuations.
-The newer LNB generation has a synthesis with a standard of typically 25 MHz with multiplication x390.
-With such a degree of multiplication, the instability of the quartz frequency is also important.
-There are descriptions of LNB conversions in the network – changing of quartz into a highly stable frequency source, introduction of an oscillator signal with coaxial cable, etc. In my opinion, this does not make sense anymore – frequency stabilization according to the beacon, as for example in SDRConsole works well enough.
-The LNB supply voltage must be set to V polarity.
+The newer generation of LNB, designed exclusively for digital television, have an oscillator based on DRO (Dielectric Resonant Oscillator) – these are less stable and do not allow SSB reception due to frequency fluctuations.
+Older generation LNBs are better, they have PLL synthesis with a standard typically 25 MHz with multiplication x390.
+With this degree of multiplication, thermal instability of quartz frequency is also important.
+There are descriptions of LNBs in the internet – the conversion of quartz into a highly stable frequency source, the introductio nof an oscillator signal via a separate coaxial cable or the same as the output signal, etc. These are certainly good solutions, but require additional work.
+It can be avoided – beacon frequency stabilization like e.g. in SDRConsole works well enough.
+For SSB/CW operation, the LNB supply voltage must be set to V polarization.

 There are also descriptions of how to exchange a quartz to another so that the output frequency of the converter is within the range of 70 cm to use the transceiver.
-In my opinion, this also does not make much sense.
-An independent receiver with the ability to view spectrum in the whole range is invaluable.
+Newrtheless an independent receiver with the ability to view spectrum in the whole range is invaluable.

 Receiver – the simplest solution is USB dongle RTL-SDR for 12 Euro, I use the same as in the picture next (the adapter must be done or bought).
 In the case of cable reception from the converter and the lack of other signals in it, it works well enough.
 Probably better effects will give FUNcube or SDRPlay RSP1A – you can buy less than 120 Euro.
 Some use a more extensive version of RSPDuo.
 It has two fully independent receivers with independent bandpass filters.
 They work up to 2 GHz, have great sensitivity and good noise performance.
 In the 70 cm satellite band, you can receive signals from amateur satellites while viewing the broad spectrum of the band.
 The quality of your own receiver can be compared with one of the Internet receivers, for example: https://eshail.batc.org.uk/nb/

 Transmitter – usually an up-converter or transverter is used.
 The DXpatrol Uplink Converter is very popular, the cost of 120 Euro with delivery, with the transceiver drive 1-3 W it gives 100 mW at 2.4 GHz.
 You can QSOs on this, especially on CW, but generally you need 1-5 W for comfortable SSB operation, so you need a power amplifier.
 It is important that the final stage of the transmitter is just next to the antenna.
 Transwerter SG Laboratory is perhaps the currently cheapest comprehensive transmission solution (210 Euro + 8 Euro shipping).
 With power control of 0.2-5 W at 432 MHz, we have up to 2.5 W at 2.4 GHz.
 Up-converter Kuhne is the second pole – cost 949 Euro!
-I will not develop the topic… There are several options: BU-500 (169 USD, 100 mW), AMSA (I do not know availability, 100 mW), PE1CMO, MiniKits.
+I will not develop the topic… There are several options: BU-500 (169 USD, 100 mW), AMSAT (I do not know availability, 100 mW), PE1CMO, MiniKits.
 A very interesting option, however demanding experience with advanced electronics is the ADALM-Pluto evaluation kit.
 It can be used for reception and transmission, also in the range of the broadband transponder – see here.
+An alternative solution to the SDR radio is provided by the LimeSDR Mini board.
+A very interesting post about the QO-100 satellite and the use of LimeSDR can be found at DL2MDQ qrz.com page – I highly recommend it.

 To connect the transceiver and converter you can buy WiFi bound N – SMA plug of any length.
 The cable is not of the best quality, but in this case it is beneficial, because the TX signal must usually be attenuated.
 In my case, after passing 13 m of EKH155 type cable, a 5-watt 432 MHz signal at the output gave 3.2 W.